mccagatay/algorithm_archive/triangle_containment/README.md

-# algorithm that verifies whether the triangle whose coordinate values are entered contains the origin or not
+# Algorithm that verifies whether the triangle whose coordinate values are entered contains the origin or not

 ### Problem :